appatalks/cs-vpn/README.md

 > [!NOTE]
 > This project aims to be a replacement for the no longer maintained as described GH CLI [Extension](https://docs.github.com/en/codespaces/developing-in-a-codespace/connecting-to-a-private-network#using-the-github-cli-extension-to-access-remote-resources) for _access to remote resources_ in GitHub documentation.

-Send chosen internet traffic through your GitHub Codespace with [`sshuttle`](https://github.com/sshuttle/sshuttle)([**download**](https://sshuttle.readthedocs.io/en/stable/installation.html#)), and optionally open a reverse SSH tunnel so the Codespace can reach services running on your local machine.
+Send chosen internet traffic through your GitHub Codespace with [`sshuttle`](https://github.com/sshuttle/sshuttle)([**download**](https://sshuttle.readthedocs.io/en/stable/installation.html#)), and optionally open a reverse SSH tunnel so the Codespace can reach services running on targeted local/private networks.

 <img title="Gateway" alt="--gateway" src="img/gh-cs-proxy-gateway.png"> <p>